maybe/STScratchView/README.md

 ## Installation

 I love CocoaPods and you will.
-Add a new line on your .podspec with 'STScratchView'.
+Add a new line on your Podfile with 'STScratchView'.

 ## Documentation